Century Association: 1940s to 1970s

+1980s to present

 Around 1985, the issue of admitting women into the club arose.
 Judge Robert Bork resigned from the association that year, having also signed a petition in favor of the club's admittance of female club members.
 Beginning in 1986, the city government began to investigate the club, along with two others, for discrimination against women.
 Public Law 63, a New York City law enacted in October 1984, made it illegal for clubs to discriminate based on sex, race, origin, or other factors, unless the club was "distinctly private", defined as having fewer than 400 members and not providing regular meals or collecting regular dues or payment from nonmembers.
 In 1987, the law was brought before the New York Court of Appeals; the Century vowed to follow the law and admit women if the law was upheld, or to do nothing if the law was repealed.
 The 1987 vote passed with 71 percent in favor; the first poll, in 1982, passed by 80 percent and a 1985 poll was almost evenly split.
 Some members declared that they would resign if the club refused to admit women; some declared they would resign if it did begin admitting them.
 Some members stated they would rather withdraw amenities and become a distinctly private club.
 The University Club, in the same predicament at the time, voted to not comply with the law, leaving the city to enforce it.

 Members were divided on the issue, as some found that the convening of "authors, artists and amateurs" would not change with the admittance of women; others determined "delightful difference of the sexes" was a benefit not to be eliminated by what was deemed a "fashionable whim".
 Women first were admitted as members to the club in 1988, after further contentious debates.

 In late 2010, the members of the Century Association began to debate whether the club should end its reciprocity agreement with the Garrick Club in London, which allowed women to enter only in the company of men.
 After debating, the members voted to end the reciprocity agreement on March 1, 2011.
 One Garrick Club member told London's The Daily Telegraph that he "would not be mourning the loss of his colonial cousins – or access to their facilities."
 A male Century Association member told the New York Observer that giving up infrequent visits to the Garrick Club "versus condoning the discrimination of women" seemed like "a pretty easy trade-off".

-Locations and architecture
+Buildings

 Early homes

 The club's fourth home, on 8th Street, was first occupied by the association in 1852.
 Henry L. Pierson supervised the move-in, and used his collection of copies of casts of the works of Bertel Thorvaldsen to adorn the rooms.
 Other members gave similar artworks to decorate.
 It was kept like a residential home on the first floor, and with the oil paintings and small tables.